metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 To configure Pepper:

-        # sudo pepper setup
+        # pepper setup

 To set up a new web service:

         # pepper set-endpoint /dogs/daisy PepperApps::Dogs::Daisy

-A new Perl module is created at /opt/pepper/lib/PepperApps/Dogs/Daisy.pm.
+A new Perl module is created at $ENV{HOME}/pepper/lib/PepperApps/Dogs/Daisy.pm.
 Edit that module to have it perform your actions and return any content you prefer.
 You will be able to execute the service via http://you.hostname.ext:5000/dogs/daisy If you change your code, restart the Plack service via 'pepper restart'